Google invented MapReduce to process petabytes of web data across thousands of machines.

 I use it for GTM briefs.

 Not because I process petabytes.
-Because 8,000 lines of source documents broke my AI the same way a single machine can't process a terabyte.
+Because a few thousand lines of source documents broke my AI the same way a single machine can't process a terabyte.
 The context window is a physical constraint, and when you exceed it, quality doesn't degrade gracefully.
 It falls off a cliff.

-This is the single most important architectural pattern I've discovered in five months of AI-native GTM operations.
+This is the single most important architectural pattern I've discovered building AI-native GTM operations.
 It prevented more quality failures than any other change I made.
 And nobody talks about it because context management sounds boring compared to "agentic workflows" and "autonomous AI."

 The Incident